The new and emerging designers to know at London Fashion Week SS25

 Kazna Asker

 A brilliant example of fashion steeped in community values, Kazna Asker’s design vocabulary draws on her Yemeni heritage and British upbringing.
-Freshly graduated from Central Saint Martins, Asker became the first designer to showcase a hijabi collection at CSM’s MA fashion show during London Fashion Week SS23.
+Recently graduated from Central Saint Martins, Asker became the first designer to showcase a hijabi collection at CSM’s MA fashion show during London Fashion Week SS23.
 Combining elements of sportswear with traditional fabrics, the result is unique collections that feature tracksuits and athletic silhouettes alongside traditional Islamic garments such as the jilbab, abaya and thobe.
 With unique silhouettes and community-driven designs, Asker is a star on the rise grounded in consciousness.

 Harri

-Remember the distinctly viral inflatable balloon trousers Sam Smith wore at the BRIT awards earlier this year?
+Remember the distinctly viral inflatable balloon trousers Sam Smith wore at the BRIT awards last year?
 That was one of the fun creations Kerala-born designer Harikrishnan Pillai is known for.
 Graduating from an MA in Menswear at London College of Fashion in 2020, Pillai made waves right from the off with his brand Harri and its scroll-stopping designs.
-The aforementioned trousers, crafted from individual latex panels, are a reflection of the designer’s sculptural design language, featuring in collections alongside beaded tops, latex tank tops, and cropped blazers.
+The aforementioned trousers, crafted from individual latex panels, are a reflection of the designer’s sculptural aesthetic language, featuring in collections alongside beaded tops, latex tank tops, and cropped blazers.
 Designed to make a statement, the exaggerated silhouettes at Harri speak volumes.

 Paolo Carzana